tisanelabs/tisanedocs/tisane_response.md

 # Tisane Response Reference

-The response contains several sections which are displayed or hidden according to the [settings](tisane_settings.md).
+The response contains several sections which are displayed or hidden according to the [settings](#output-customization).

 ### Abusive Content

 The `abuse` section is an array of detected instances of content that may violate some terms of use. **NOTE**: the terms of use may vary, and so it is up to the moderators and the rules to determine whether the content is indeed abusive.
+For instance, it makes no sense to restrict sexual advances in a dating community, or censor profanities when it's accepted in the bulk of the community.
 The section exists if:

 * instances of abuse are detected
-* the `abuse` [setting](tisane_settings.md) is either omitted or set to `true`
+* the `abuse` [setting](#output-customization) is either omitted or set to `true`

 Every instance contains the following attributes:

 * `offset` (unsigned integer) - zero-based offset where the instance starts
 * `length` (unsigned integer) - length of the content
 * `sentence_index` (unsigned integer) - zero-based index of the sentence containing the instance
-* `text` (string) - fragment of text containing the instance (only included if the `snippets` setting is set to `true`)
+* `text` (string) - fragment of text containing the instance (only included if the `snippets` [setting](#output-customization) is set to `true`)
 * `tags` (array of strings) - when exists, provides additional detail about the abuse.
-For instance, if the fragment is classified as an attempt to sell hard drugs, one of the tags may be _hard_drug_.
+For instance, if the fragment is classified as an attempt to sell hard drugs, one of the tags will be _hard_drug_.
-* `type` (string) - the type of the abuse (see below)
+* `type` (string) - the type of the abuse

+The currently supported types are:

+* `personal_attack` - an insult / attack on the addressee, e.g. an instance of cyberbullying.
+Please note that an attack on a post or a point, or just negative sentiment is not the same as an insult.
+The line may be blurred at times.
+See [our Knowledge Base for more information](http://tisane.ai/knowledgebase/how-do-i-detect-personal-attacks/).
+* `bigotry` - hate speech aimed at one of the [protected classes](https://en.wikipedia.org/wiki/Protected_group)
+* `profanity` - profane language, regardless of the intent
+* `sexual_advances` - welcome or unwelcome attempts to gain some sort of sexual favor or gratification
+* `criminal_activity` - attempts to sell or procure restricted items, criminal services, issuing death threats, and so on
+* `external_contact` - attempts to establish contact or payment outside of the online community, which may violate the rules in certain communities, e.g. gig economy portals, e-commerce portals
+* `spam` - (RESERVED) spam content
+* `generic` - undefined

 ### Sentiment Analysis